August 24, 2023

 How To Set Up A Road Bike For Triathlon

 One of the most common questions we get asked is “how do I set up my road bike for triathlons?”
 This great question stems from a large number of people who want to be more competitive in Triathlon but also don’t want to make the multi-thousand dollar investment in a specific Triathlon bike.
 We have a blog post here on how and why you would convert your road bike to a Triathlon bike.
 In this post we’ll talk about using MyVeloFit to dial in your position for triathlons on your road bike.
-To fit your road bike for triathlon you’ll need the following: Aerobars and a saddle you are comfortable on in the aero position From experience we recommend aerobars from Profile Design and ISM saddles as good starting points but any aerobar that has a wide range of adjustability and saddle […]
+What you will need To fit your road bike for triathlon you’ll need the following: Aerobars and a saddle you are comfortable on in the aero position From experience we recommend aerobars from Profile Design and ISM saddles as good starting points but any aerobar that has […]

 January 3, 2023